 Report Date:

 Name of bay, estuary,

 lagoon, or harbor:

 Specific Location Name:

 (address or common

 reference)

 Site Coordinates:

 (UTM, Lat./Long., datum,

 accuracy level, and an

 electronic survey area map

 or hard copy of the map

 must be included)

 Survey Contact:

 (name, phone, e-mail)

 Personnel Conducting

 Survey (if other than

 above): (name, phone,

 e-mail)

 Permit Reference:

 (ACOE Permit No.,

 RWQCB Order or Cert.
 No.)

 Is this the first or second

 survey for this project?

 Was Caulerpa Detected?:

 (if Caulerpa is found, please Yes, Caulerpa was found at this site and

 immediately contact NOAA

 Fisheries or CDFG personnel

 identified above) has been contacted on date.

 No, Caulerpa was not found at this site.

-110, Caulet pa was not found at this site.

-1

-Description of Permitted Work:

-(describe briefly the work to be conducted at the site

-under the permits identified above)
+Description of Permitted Work: (describe briefly the work to be conducted at the site under the permits identified above)

-Description of Site: Depth range:

-(describe the physical and Substrate type:

-biological conditions within the Temperature:

-survey area at the time of the Salinity:

-survey and provide insight into variability, if known.
+Description of Site: (describe the physical and biological conditions within the survey area at the time of the survey and provide insight into variability, if known.
 Please provide units for all numerical information).
+Depth range: Substrate type:

+Temperature:

-Dominant flora:
+Salinity: Dominant flora:

 Dominant fauna:

-Englishment

-Exotic species encountered
+Exotic species encountered (including any other Caulerpa species): Other site

-(including any

-other Caulerpa

-species):

-Other site

 description notes:

-Description of Survey Survey date and

-Effort: time period:

-(please describe the surveys Horizontal

-conducted including type of visibility in water:

-survey (SCUBA, remote video, etc.) and survey methods employed, date of work, and survey density (estimated percentage of the Survey type and methods:

-bottom actually viewed).
+Description of Survey Effort: (please describe the surveys conducted including type of survey (SCUBA, remote video, etc.) and survey methods employed, date of work, and survey density (estimated percentage of the bottom actually viewed).
 Describe any limitations encountered during the survey efforts.
+Survey date and time period:

+Horizontal visibility in water:

+Survey type and methods:

 Survey personnel:

 Survey density:

 Survey limitations:

-Other Information: 1

-(use this space to provide

-additional information or

-references to attached maps,
+Other Information: (use this space to provide additional information or references to attached maps, reports, etc.)

-reports, etc.)